carolinalaser/zencart-taxjar/readme.txt

-Provides a TaxJar order total module.
+Provides a TaxJar order total module for Zen Cart.
+Tested with version 1.5.5f but should work with other versions.
 You will need to disable the built-in zc tax module ot_tax.
 Visit the taxjar website to create your taxjar account.

 Settings are in the ot_taxjar module.
 Enter your taxjar API key, Order Prefix and list the states you have configured to collect in TaxJar.
+The Order Prefix is optional, but allows having more than one ZC store tied into your TaxJar account.
+This ensures unique order numbers within TaxJar.

 If you are using Customer Tax Exempt, there is a setting to enable it.
-A Customer may be exempted from collection by adding the state to the Customer Tax Exempt field in the Admin Customers.php.
+A Customer may be exempted from collection by adding the state to the Customer Tax Exempt field in the Admin Customers.
 For multiple state exemptions, list the states like this:  FL,NC,GA  if they are exempt from all states (blanket cert) then enter ALL.

 Installation: